Corporate Transparency Act Exemptions: Does Your Business Qualify?

 Corporate Transparency Act

 The Corporate Transparency Act passed in January 2021, affects businesses across the United States.
-Specifically, this legislation aims to increase the transparency of corporations by requiring them to disclose their beneficial owners, making it easier for law enforcement to find financial crimes such as tax evasion, terrorist financing, and money laundering.
+Specifically, this legislation aims to increase corporations’ transparency by requiring them to disclose their beneficial owners, making it easier for law enforcement to find financial crimes such as tax evasion, terrorist financing, and money laundering.

 This guide will help you determine whether your business is eligible for a CTA exemption, meaning you would not have to file a beneficial ownership information report.
-Always make sure to check with a legal or tax expert to ensure that you’re in compliance, as the CTA has civil or criminal penalties that can negatively impact your business.
+Always check with a legal or tax expert to ensure you comply, as the CTA has civil or criminal penalties that can negatively impact your business.

 3 Step Process To Determining Your Business’s Exemption Status